Governance

 Brexit

-The Governance group works to inform members and stakeholders of the implications of Brexit, working to ensure European environmental legalisation protections are not lost.
+The Governance group works to inform members and stakeholders of the outcomes of Brexit, working to ensure European environmental legalisation protections are not lost.

-Our manifesto sets out the key policies and actions that the next Scottish Government must undertake to address the nature and climate emergencies.
-For member organisation manifestos, see here
+We are currently working on our manifesto for the next Scottish election.
+It will set out the key policies and actions that the next Scottish Government must undertake to address the nature and climate emergencies.
+Member organisation manifestos will appear via a link here too.

-This Group coordinates the Fight For Scotland’s’ Nature Campaign
+This Group coordinates the Scotland Loves Nature Campaign

 Convener